Now accepting nominations: Deadline Nov. 1, 2017

-A young physician is defined as a licensed Wisconsin physician who is less than 40 years old or has been practicing medicine fewer than five years.
+A young physician is defined as a licensed Wisconsin physician, who is less than 40 years old or in the first eight years of practice after residency and fellowship training.

 Both the nominating physician and the nominee must be members of the Wisconsin Medical Society.

 A completed nomination packet must include: